Quantcast

 Jeffrey E. Smith, Wisconsin State Senator 31st District | Official Website

-A new bill authored by State Sen. Jeff Smith seeks to encourage state agencies to use native plants to support pollinators and enhance ecological balance in Wisconsin, according to the Wisconsin State Senate.
+A bill authored by State Sen. Jeff Smith in the Wisconsin Senate seeks to enhance pollinator habitats by mandating state agencies to prioritize native prairie and forage plants and directs support from the Department of Natural Resources, according to the Wisconsin State Senate.

 According to the Wisconsin State Legislature's official website, the bill was described as follows: "native prairie and forage plants".